SOLAS-TTRPG/SOLAS/README.md

 *These boons require you to have a **Mind** score of **2 or Higher***

 ### Warcaster
 If your **heart** is reduced while you are concentrating on a spell, you may roll a **Constitution** check.
 If you roll more successes than damage that you took, you maintain concentration on the spell.
-Additionally, if you are able to make an attack of opportunity, you can instead use a spell with a 1 Tile range, with the target being the creature that provoked the opportunity attack.
+Additionally, if you are able to make an attack of opportunity, you can instead use a spell with a range of 1 Tile, with the target being the creature that provoked the opportunity attack.
 You must have and expend the appropriate amount of **Focus** and **Stamina**.

 ## Upgraded Boons
 *These boons require you have selected another boon at an earlier level.*